cuberite/users-manual/README.md

-users-manual
+Users_Manual
 ============

-A User's Manual for Cuberite
+A User's Manual for `CUBERITE`

 There is an automatically updated version of the manual at [book.cuberite.org](https://book.cuberite.org), which updates every hour if a new commit has been pushed to this repository.

-Developers' Area
+Developer's Area
 ----------------

 This book is structured as individual HTML snippets for each chapter.
 The filename describes the section number and also the name of the section, separated by " - ".